TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

          Since TYPO3 4.7: integer /:ref:`stdWrap <stdwrap>`

    Description
-         The minimum items in the menu.
+         The minimum number of items in the menu.
 If the number of pages does not reach this level, a dummy-page with the title "..." and uid=[currentpage\_id] is inserted.

          **Note:** Affects all sub menus as well.
 To set the value for each